 More recently, a number of users have complained their real IP addresses are being leaked while using Opera VPN.

 The rest of this guide will take a more detailed look at safety of using Opera VPN.

 Alternatively, if you want to use a free VPN that reliably hides your IP address and keeps you safe online, read our best free VPN recommendations.

 Strong AES-256 Encryption but No VPN Protocol

-Also, because it is a browser-based service, it will not encrypt any traffic from outside of the Opera Browser, such as a separate email application.
+Also, because it is a browser-based service, it does not encrypt any traffic from outside of the Opera Browser, such as a separate email application.

-EXPERT TIP: For this reason, Opera VPN is not safe for torrenting or P2P activity.
-It’s important to keep your IP addresses hidden when torrenting, but Opera VPN only protects traffic from within the Opera browser.
+EXPERT ADVICE: For the reasons above, Opera VPN is not a safe torrenting and file-sharing VPN.
+It’s important to mask your IP address when torrenting, but Opera VPN only protects traffic from within the Opera browser.

 No Data Leaks but Very Few Security Features

 There is very little information given about Opera’s security features, probably because they are practically non-existent.